BUNDLE – The Ultimate Coat Collection Sewing Patterns

 (or 4 credits)

 Instant download digital sewing pattern.
-Includes sizes XXS-5XL for all but the Kingston which includes Women’s sizes 1-10 and Women’s Curvy sizes 6C-15C.
+Includes sizes XXS-5XL for Andie and Stella, while the Kingston and Taylor include Women’s sizes 1-10 and Women’s Curvy sizes 6C-15C.

 • Optional side seam pockets